zgalaz/zgalaz/README.md

 <br />

-#### I'm an Ai engineer, data scientist, and researcher passionate about machine learning, programming and signal processing.
+#### I'm a research and AI & SW engineer.

 I finished my doctoral degree in digital signal processing and informatics at the Brno University of Technology in 2018.
-Since 2014 I have been working at Brain Diseases Analysis Laboratory where I became excited about advanced signal processing and machine learning applied in the field of neurosciences.
-Since 2017 I have also been working at Inventurist.ai where I discovered the beauty of natural language processing and AI/data driven product development.
+In 2014 I co-founded a research team <b>Brain Diseases Analysis Laboratory</b> where I became excited about advanced signal processing and machine learning applied in the field of neurosciences.
+Since 2017 I have also been working at a US-based startup <b>inventurist.ai</b> where I discovered the beauty of natural language processing and AI/data driven product development.
+In 2022 I co-founded a company <b>scicake.com</b> where we bridge scientific research with business to create intelligent products and services using responsible and interpretable AI.
+In 2023 I became Scicake's CTO.

 Besides my professional career, I love bouldering, snowboarding, traveling, playing guitar, reading, computer games from time to time, and many other things.
-Few years ago, I founded my Dragon Boat team Drakkar and we have been attending competitions around Slovakia every year with success.
+During my university studies, I co-founded a Call of Duty 4 clan.
+Few years ago, I also co-founded a Dragon Boat team named Drakkar and we have been attending competitions around Slovakia with success.
 In the future, I plan to travel with my wife as we both love visiting new interesting places with rich culture, history and great local food (well, and beer in my case).
+We have lived in Spain, USA., Czech Republic and Slovakia, and we are looking forward for what's coming next.

 - 📘 Check out my [Resumé][cv]
 - 📕 Check out my [list of selected publications][selected_publications]